theopmw/Top-Spots-London/README.md

 Desktop/Laptop (Large and Extra Large screen size):

 * At desktop size, the **Bootstrap Grid Sytem** was used to position the **Interactive Map** to the left 1/3 of the screen.
-The Legend and Information box content are stacked vertically on the right 2/3 of the screen.
+The Information box and legend are stacked vertically on the right 2/3 of the screen.

 ![Landing Page](assets/images/readme_screenshots/first_time_user_goals-landing_page.png)